stoplightio/studio/docs/Documentation/03a-stoplight-flavored-markdown.md

 ## Graphs and Diagrams

-You can add graphs and diagrams in your Markdown via the `mermaid` code block language tag.
-Here are some examples:
+You can add graphs and diagrams in your Markdown using [Mermaid syntax](https://mermaid-js.github.io/mermaid/#/flowchart).
+They support all sorts of common UML diagrams, like sequence diagrams, class diagrams, state diagrams, ERDs, User Journey, Gantt, pie charts, etc.

+Wrap any Mermaid syntax with a `mermaid` code block.

 <!-- theme: warning -->